I've been living in Rio de Janeiro for a little bit more than a year now.

 Because Rio de Janeiro is a beach city and its inhabitants, cariocas, are beach creatures, the night usually starts pretty early.
 It's normal to be inline to a club at like 10:00-10:30pm.

-The typical schedule can be like this.
+Thus, the typical schedule can be something like this:

 - Tuesday – Conversa Fiada (in Ipanema)